2023 ASM Award & Prize Recipients

 Recognizes an outstanding scientist with distinguished research achievements that have improved our understanding of microbes in the environment, including aquatic, terrestrial and atmospheric settings.

-Recognizes an outstanding scientist/clinical microbiologist with distinguished research achievements, and a record of innovation and advancement of the clinical microbiology profession.
+Recognizes an outstanding scientist/clinical microbiologist with distinguished research achievements or a record of innovation and advancement of the clinical microbiology profession.
 This award represents the merging of the BD Research and Sonnenwirth Awards given annually since 1978 and 1986, respectively.

 Recognizes outstanding contributions through service to the microbiological community.